 Bloomberg Global Aggregate Treasuries Index – This index tracks fixed-rate, local currency government debt of investment grade countries, including developed and emerging markets.

-Bloomberg US Aggregate Bond Index – This index (the “Agg”) represents securities that are SEC registered, taxable and dollar denominated.
+Bloomberg US Aggregate Bond Index – This index (the “Agg”) represents securities that are SEC registered, taxable and U.S. dollar denominated.
 It covers the U.S. investment grade, fixed-rate bond market, with components for government and corporate securities, mortgage pass-through securities and asset-backed securities.
-These major sectors are subdivided into more specific indexes that are calculated and reported on a regular basis.
+These major sectors are subdivided into more specific indices that are calculated and reported on a regular basis.

 Bloomberg US Aggregate Corporate Bond Index – This index tracks the corporate securities component of the Bloomberg US Aggregate Bond Index, a flagship measure of the U.S. investment grade, fixed-rate bond market.